Vol. 04 · Issue 14 · APR 2026

 When you set up 4CM, you have two critical level transitions:

 1. Modeler to amp input (Cable 2): Your amp's front input expects instrument level.
-If you send it a line-level signal, the preamp will be overdriven before you even touch the gain knob.
-Everything will sound compressed and distorted even on clean settings.
+Send it a line-level signal and the preamp will be overdriven before you touch the gain knob.
+Everything sounds compressed and distorted even on clean settings.
 Set this send to instrument level.

 2. Amp effects send to modeler return (Cable 3) and modeler output to amp effects return (Cable 4): These should both be at whatever level your amp's effects loop operates at.
-Most modern amps use line level, but some amps (especially vintage-style amps or amps with series loops) have lower-level effects loops.
+Most modern amps use line level.
+Some amps — especially vintage-style amps or amps with series loops — have lower-level effects loops.

 How to Tell If Your Levels Are Wrong